 Bruce was named Featured Poet of Homebound Publications’ holiday issue of The Wayfarer (Vol. 2, Issue 4, Dec.
 2013) followed by the inclusion of seven of her poems in the Poems from Conflicted Hearts anthology alongside Poet Laureate Alice Shapiro.
 In addition to receiving the Ina Coolbrith Memorial Poetry Prize, Bruce was also the recipient of PushPen Press’s Pendant Prize for Poetry for her haiku series published in THREE with Poet Laureate Erica Goss.

-Bruce is currently writing her fourth and fifth book and recently completed producing a nature adventure documentary film about Baja California called “The Devil’s Road.”
+Bruce is currently writing her fifth book and recently completed producing a nature adventure documentary film about Baja California called “The Devil’s Road.”

 During the coronavirus shelter-in-place implications, she founded and is editor-in-chief of Humana Obscura, a new online and print literary magazine publishing poetry, prose, and artwork with a nature theme.